aragon25/kiosk-os-builder/README.md

 ## ⚠️ Safety & recommendations

 - Always test builds on a spare SD card or VM before deploying to production kiosks.
-- Review `config_template/*/bootfs/config-custom.txt` and any `install_all.sh` scripts before building — they may contain device-specific or destructive commands.
+- Review `config_template/*/bootfs/config-custom.txt` and any `auto-installer.sh` scripts before building — they may contain device-specific or destructive commands.
 - Use a disposable test environment when automating packaging or releases.

 ---